guildxyz/guild-pin-contract/README.md

 Certain actions, like deploying to a public network or verifying source code on block explorers, need environment variables in a file named `.env`.
 See _[.env.example](.env.example)_ for more info.

+### Some additional steps before deployment

+Open the script you wish to use, depending on if you want to deploy the contracts for the first time or upgrade an existing deployment.
+Notice the constants at the top and edit them according to your needs.

 ## Contract deployment

 To deploy the smart contracts to a network, replace _[networkName]_ with the name of the network and _[scriptName]_ with the name of the script you wish to run in this command: